TroyChristian/ios-sprint-challenge-message-board-debugging-and-testing/bugs.md

 Fix:  modify expected data to account for firebase returning a dictionary, strip the UUID keys out by using .values to return a list of Message Structs like our program expects.

+UI

+1. Send message button is not working

+Action Plan: Go find the ViewController responsible for sending  a message in a thread and investigate.

+Fix:  typo in  stringly typed value in prepare for segue function. change "addmesage" to  "addMesssage""